-Voltage and current A requirement of the EPC on the DAQ is to emulate the voltage and current provided by the POEM to one CubeSat to facilitate testing of the camera payload's power electronics.
-POEM contains a 28 V and 42 V bus, however IIST has informed the design team that a 5 V connection with a maximum current of 1.5 A is provided to CubeSats, with the option to expand to 3 A. The EPC will have to emulate at least one of these power busses.
+Voltage and current

+A requirement of the EPS is to emulate the voltage and current provided by the POEM to one CubeSat to facilitate testing of the camera payload's power electronics.
+POEM contains a 28 V and 42 V bus, however IIST has informed the design team that a 5 V connection with a maximum current of 1.5 A is provided to CubeSats, with the option to expand to 3 A. The EPS will have to emulate at least one of these power busses to validate the camera's power system.